Synthetic Social Media Influence Experimentation via an Agentic Reinforcement Learning Large Language Model Bot: Experiment

 \subsection{Reinforcement Learning Setting}

 In this section, we explore the application of RL within our simulated environment.
-The primary research question is: Can RL algorithms identify an optimal strategy that enables the target agent to maximize its follower count within a predetermined number of steps?
+The primary research question is: \textit{Can RL algorithms identify an optimal strategy that enables the target agent to maximize its follower count within a predetermined number of steps?}

-By testing different setting, we found that limiting the action space and incorporating self-observation are key factors for stable RL result.
+By testing different settings, we found that limiting the action space of the RL agent and incorporating self-observation are key factors for stable RL result.
+We found that actions when restricted by using only statements in the dictionary, and not the LLM, significantly improved convergence in training due to the narrow topic of our experiments (e.g., gender rights).

-By restricting the action space, we reduce the complexity of the decision-making process, enabling the RL agent to focus on a more manageable set of actions.
-This helps prevent the model from exploring irrelevant or suboptimal actions that could introduce noise and instability into the learning process.
+By restricting the action space, we reduce the complexity of the decision-making process (e.g., number of actions in a policy), enabling the RL agent to focus on a more manageable set of actions.
+This helps prevent the model from exploring either irrelevant or suboptimal actions within a policy that could introduce noise and instability into the learning process.
 Additionally, a smaller, well-defined action space allows for faster convergence, as the agent can more efficiently learn the consequences of its actions within the environment.

 Incorporating self-observation further enhances stability by allowing the agent to continuously assess its own state and progress.
 This self-awareness helps the agent make more informed decisions, as it can adjust its behavior based on how past actions have affected its follower count and other relevant metrics.
 Self-observation also promotes consistency, as the agent is better equipped to identify patterns in the environment and avoid erratic or random behaviors.
 Together, limiting the action space and incorporating self-observation contribute to generating more stable and reliable outcomes, ensuring that the RL agent can effectively optimize its strategy within the defined constraints of the simulation.